0xPolygonID/docs/docs/web-wallet.md

 :::note

-In Case of Off-Chain Verification, once the user goes through the flow of verification in the Web Wallet, the zero-knowledge proof is returned as a JWZ token in a callback to your verifier backend.
+In Case of Off-Chain Verification, once the user goes through the flow of verification in the Web Wallet, the zero-knowledge proof is returned as a <ins>[JWZ](./wallet/wallet-sdk/polygonid-sdk/iden3comm/jwz)</ins> token in a callback to your verifier backend.
 You need to handle this callback coming from the Web Wallet and verify the proof.

 :::